eformat/rainforest-docs/2-platform-work/3-secrets.md

    ```

 <p class="tip">
-  ⛷️ <b>TIP</b> ⛷️ - If the vault pod is restarted when your cluster is restared, you will need to run the unseal command.
+  ⛷️ <b>TIP</b> ⛷️ - If the vault pod is restarted when your cluster is restarted, you will need to run the unseal command.
 This can easily be run from a k8s cronjob.
 </p>

 7. Vault setup ldap auth